Configure Projects, Groups, and Permissions for Managed Self-Service

 This would be where Data Stewards publish the data sources that are meet all of your data requirements and become the “source of truth” for your organization.
 Project leaders on this project can certify these data sources, so that they rank higher in search results and are included in recommended data sources.

 You would allow authorized Analysts (that is, the Publishers group described earlier) to connect their workbooks to data sources in this project, but not download or edit them.
-You would deny capabilities to the Business Users group, so those users would not even see this project.
+You would deny the view capability to the Business Users group for this project, so those users would not even see this project.

 Another possibility is to segregate workbooks and data sources that the site’s administrative views show haven’t been used for a period of time.
 You could give content owners a time limit before their content is removed from the server.